colmeye/linked-doors/README.md

 ## ld_trigger_door([id])

 Signals that the player has interacted with a certain door instance.
-The room will change to the triggered door's `other_room` and the matching door can then be found with the following `ld_roomstart_find_door()` function
+The room will change to the triggered door's `other_room` and the matching door can then be found in this new room with the following `ld_roomstart_find_door()` function.

 | Argument | Type | Description |
 | --- | --- | --- |